China reports 397 new confirmed cases of coronavirus on mainland on Feb.21

 The death toll from the outbreak in mainland China had reached 2,345 as of the end of Feb.
 21.

-The central province of Hubei, the epicenter of the outbreak, reported 109 new deaths, while in the provincial capital of Wuhan, 90 people died.
+The central province of Hubei, the epicenter of the outbreak, reported 106 new deaths, of which 90 were in the provincial capital of Wuhan.

+(The story corrects paragraph 4 to show new deaths in Hubei at 106 instead of 109)

-Reporting by Samuel Shen, Cheng Leng and Se Young Lee; Editing by Sandra Maler
+Reporting by Samuel Shen, Cheng Leng and Se Young Lee; Editing by Sandra Maler and Jane Wardell